 - Once the sugar has melted, add the sesame seeds and increase the heat to a medium.
 Stir to make sure everything is coated evenly.
 Place your candy thermometer into the caramel mixture and bring the heat up to 150°C (300°F).

 - Once the caramel has reached temperature, quickly pour it out onto your lined baking sheet.
 Use a spatula to spread it out as thinly as possible, you'll need to work quickly as it will set very fast.
-Allow to cool for at least 30 minutes.
-Cut the sesame brittle into chunks and set aside.
+Allow it to cool for at least 30 minutes.
+Cut the sesame brittle into chunks and set it aside.

-- For the caramel, simply mix the tahini, maple syrup and salt in a bowl, whisking until smooth and creamy.
+- For the caramel, simply mix the tahini, maple syrup, and salt in a bowl, whisking until smooth and creamy.

-- To garnish the cake, add some whipped coconut cream on top of the cake, followed by a drizzle of the caramel sauce and top with sesame brittle shards.
+- To garnish the cake, add some whipped coconut cream on top of the cake, followed by a drizzle of the caramel sauce, and top with sesame brittle shards.